raganwald/raganwald.github.com/_posts/2016-11-30-anamorphisms-in-javascript.md

 In the case of unfolding, we take a structure, and return an element and a structure representing the part we haven't unfolded yet.
 We then yield the element and the result of unfolding the rest of the structure.

 Divide-and-conquer algorithms all have this structure: Break the problem into parts, apply the algorithm to each part, then glue the results back together.
 Recursive divide-and-conquer applies the exact same algorithm at finer and finer scale until a simple case is reached.

-Linear recursion is a special case where we break the simple case off, solve it, and recursively apply our algorithm to the remainder of the input.
+Linear recursion is a special case of divide-and-conquer, where we break the simple case off, solve it, and recursively apply our algorithm to the remainder of the input.

 ---